avikumart/PyPilot-ai/README.md

 A spark of thought in silicon's embrace,
 Artificial intelligence finds its place.
 ```
-## Why PyPilot?
+## Why ControlFlow?

-PyPilot addresses the challenges of building AI-powered applications that are both powerful and predictable:
+ControlFlow addresses the challenges of building AI-powered applications that are both powerful and predictable:

 - 🧩 [**Task-Centric Architecture**](https://controlflow.ai/concepts/tasks): Break complex AI workflows into manageable, observable steps.
 - 🔒 [**Structured Results**](https://controlflow.ai/patterns/task-results): Bridge the gap between AI and traditional software with type-safe, validated outputs.